Table of Contents

 Reporting Health And Safety Violations

 Every worker deserves a safe and healthy workplace.
 Employers must follow safety laws to prevent workplace accidents, injuries, and exposure to harmful chemicals or conditions.
 If your workplace is unsafe, you have rights that protect you.
-These rights ensure that you can work without unnecessary risks and take action if safety violations occur.
+These rights ensure you can work without unnecessary risks and take action if safety violations occur.

 Under the California Occupational Safety and Health Act, all employees have the right to: